-The SPM has become a powerful tool for the chemical analysis and synthesis of individual organic molecules due to its ability to distinguish atoms at close distances, manipulate them, as well as to differentiate bond types.
-For instance, the HR-AFM with CO-decorated tip is sensitive to a bond order in aromatic systems \cite{Gross2012}, free electron pairs in highly electronegative atoms \cite{VanderLit2016}, the orbital configuration of transition metals in organometallic compounds \cite{DelaTorre2018}.
+SPM has also become a powerful tool for the chemical analysis and synthesis of individual organic molecules due to its ability to distinguish atoms at close distances, manipulate them, as well as to differentiate bond types.
+For instance, HR-AFM with a CO-decorated tip is sensitive to the bond order in aromatic systems \cite{Gross2012}, free electron pairs in highly electronegative atoms \cite{VanderLit2016}, and the orbital configuration of transition metals in organometallic compounds \cite{DelaTorre2018}.

-The capabilities of SPM techniques made them invaluable tools not only in fundamental research (e.g. for the development of futuristic molecular and material nanotechnology~\cite{Leinen2020}) but also in practical industrial applications.
+The capabilities of SPM techniques made them invaluable tools not only in fundamental research (e.g.\ for the development of futuristic molecular nanotechnology~\cite{Leinen2020} and new materials) but also in practical industrial applications.
 Currently, SPM helps in deciphering the chemical structures of individual molecules within complex mixtures, such as crude oil or decomposing and carbonized organic materials in the depth of oceans~\cite{Schuler2015,Fatayer2018,Kaiser2022}.
 HR-SPM has been also extremely useful for the recognition of complex materials and their surfaces such as calcium carbonate and fluoride \cite{Heggemann2023,Liebig2020}, showing the HR-SPM general applicability over several scientific disciplines.

-Due to single molecule resolution, HR-SPM techniques allows avoiding preparation of pure substances in macroscopic quantities which is required by other techniques for structural analysis such as X-ray or neutron diffraction.
-For example, the modern AFM machines, which can employ an automatic tip preparation \cite{ALLDRITT2022108258}, are restricted mainly by the sample preparation and are physically capable of scanning thousands of molecules per day for molecules deposited on metals, which could be great candidates for high-throughput usage of HR-SPM.
+Due to single molecule resolution, HR-SPM techniques allow avoiding the preparation of pure substances in macroscopic quantities which is required by other techniques for structural analysis such as X-ray or neutron diffraction.
+For example, the modern AFM machines, which can employ an automatic tip preparation \cite{ALLDRITT2022108258}, are restricted mainly by the sample preparation and are physically capable of scanning thousands of molecules per day.
 However, the data interpretation, typically done by teams of human experts with the aid of atomistic simulations, proves to be a tedious and challenging process.
 This bottleneck hampers the broader adoption of SPM-based analytical methods beyond basic research.